cococry/ragnar/README.md

 ## Running it

-If you want to run Xragnar on your machine, clone this repo and type
+If you want to run Ragnar on your machine, clone this repo and type
 ```console
 sudo make clean install